Iranian plateau: Fauna

 The plateau is abundant with wildlife including leopards, bears, hyenas, wild boars, ibex, gazelles, and mouflons.
 These animals are mostly found in the wooded mountains of the plateau.
 The shores of the Caspian Sea and the Persian Gulf house aquatic birds such as seagulls, ducks, and geese.

 Deer, hedgehogs, foxes, and 22 species of rodents are found in semidesert, and palm squirrels and Asiatic black bears live in Baluchistan.

 Wide variety of amphibians and reptiles such as toads, frogs, tortoises, lizards, salamanders, racers, rat snakes (Ptyas), cat snakes (Tarbophis fallax), and vipers live the Baluchistan region and along the slopes of the Elburz and Zagros mountains.
 200 varieties of fish live in the Persian Gulf.
 Thirty species of the most important commercial fish Sturgeon is found in the Caspian Sea.

 Economy

 The Iranian plateau harvests trees for making doors, ploughs, and baskets.
 Fruit is grown also.
 Pears, apples, apricots, quince, plums, nectarines, cherries, mulberries, and peaches were commonly seen in the 20th century.
 Almonds and pistachios are common in warmer areas.
 Dates, oranges, grapes, melon, and limes are also grown.
-Other edibles include potatoes and cauliflower, which were hard to grow until European settlement brought irrigation improvements.
-Other vegetables include cabbage, tomatoes, artichokes, cucumbers, spinach, radishes, lettuce, and eggplants.
+Other edibles include potatoes and cauliflower, Other vegetables include cabbage, tomatoes, artichokes, cucumbers, spinach, radishes, lettuce, and eggplants.

 The plateau also produces wheat, barley, millet, beans, opium, cotton, lucerne, and tobacco.
 The barley is fed mainly to horses.
 Sesame is grown and made into sesame oil.
-Mushrooms and manna were also seen in the plateau area as of 1920.
+Mushrooms and manna were also seen in the plateau area as of 1980.
 Caraway is grown in the Kerman province.